KAGR Master Client Agreement

 - Entire Agreement; Severability.
 This Agreement and any SOWs entered into from time to time constitute the entire agreement between Client and Provider with respect to its subject matter and supersede all prior oral and written understandings, communications or agreements between Client and Provider.
 No amendment to or modification of this Agreement or any SOW, in whole or in part, will be valid or binding unless it is in writing and executed by authorized representatives of both Parties.
 If any provision of this Agreement or any SOW should be found to be void or unenforceable, the provision will be stricken or modified, but only to the extent necessary to comply with the law, and the remainder of this Agreement or such SOW will remain in full force and will not be terminated.

 - Governing Law; Dispute Resolution.
-This Agreement and any claim, dispute or controversy between Client and Provider arising from or relating to this Agreement, each SOW and the transactions contemplated hereby and thereby, shall be governed by, and construed and enforced in accordance with, the laws of the Commonwealth of Massachusetts without regard to its conflicts of law rules.
+This Agreement and any claim, dispute or controversy between Client and Provider arising from or relating to this Agreement, each SOW and the transactions contemplated hereby and thereby, shall be governed by, and construed and enforced in accordance with, the laws of the State of New York without regard to its conflicts of law rules.
 Except as expressly provided herein, any dispute, claim or controversy arising out of or relating to this Agreement, a SOW and the transactions contemplated hereby and thereby, including whether the claims asserted are arbitrable shall be exclusively referred to and finally determined by arbitration under the Commercial Arbitration Rules of the American Arbitration Association.
 The tribunal shall consist of one arbitrator, unless the claim amount exceeds $1,000,000.00, in which case the tribunal shall consist of three arbitrators.
-The place of arbitration shall be Boston, Massachusetts.
+The place of arbitration shall be New York, NY.
 The arbitrator shall not have the jurisdiction to award multiple or punitive damages except to the extent authorized by this Agreement.
 The arbitrator shall not have the jurisdiction to consolidate the arbitration proceeding with any other arbitration or to join any parties in the arbitration who are not parties to, or intended third party beneficiaries of, this Agreement.
 Except as otherwise specifically limited in this Agreement, the arbitrator shall have the power to grant any remedy or relief that it deems appropriate, whether provisional or final, including but not limited to conservatory relief and injunctive relief, and any such measures ordered by the arbitrator shall, to the extent permitted by Applicable Law, be deemed to be a final award on the subject matter of the measures and shall be enforceable as such.
 Each Party retains the right to apply to any court of competent jurisdiction for provisional and/or conservatory relief, including pre-arbitral attachments or injunctions, and such request shall not be deemed incompatible with the agreement to arbitrate or a waiver of the right to arbitrate.
 The Parties specifically waive the right to participate in a representative capacity or as a member of any class of claimants pertaining to any dispute, claim or controversy arising out of or relating to this Agreement or the transactions contemplated hereby.
 The Parties understand that the arbitrator’s decision will be final and binding, and that certain rights that a party may have in a court proceeding may not be available in arbitration.

 - Attorney’s Fees.
 In the event that either Party hereto brings an action or proceeding against the other Party to enforce or interpret any of the covenants, conditions, agreements or provisions of this Agreement, the prevailing Party in such action or proceeding shall be entitled to recover all reasonable costs and expenses of such action or proceeding, including without limitation, reasonable attorney’s fees, charges, disbursements and the fees and costs of expert witnesses.